Pacatro/mininn/README.md

 );
 ```

-### Layers
+### Default Layers

-The crate offers multiples types of layers:
+For now, the crate only offers two types of layers:

 | Layer    | Description                         |
 |----------|-------------------------------------|